Most Uniquely Popular Job in Each State

 Mining Engineers

 I used occupation data from the 2016 5-year American Community Survey.
 To estimate uniqueness, I used the location quotient for each job and state.
-It’s a relatively straightforward calculate that takes the rate of a job in the state divided by the rate of the job nationally.
+It’s a relatively straightforward calculation that takes the rate of a job in the state divided by the rate of the job nationally.
 Above shows the job with the highest ratio in each state.

 Notes

 Become a member.
 Support an independent site.
-Make great charts.
+Get extra visualization goodness.

 See What You Get